PX4/PX4-user_guide/en/flight_controller/raspberry_pi_navio2.md

 :::

 This is the developer "quickstart" for Raspberry Pi 2/3/4 Navio2 autopilots.
-It allows you to build PX4 and transfer to the RasPi, or build natively.
+It allows you to build PX4 and transfer to the RPi, or build natively.

 ![Ra Pi Image](../../assets/hardware/hardware-rpi2.jpg)